Technology

 4. Key differences: Flask vs Django

-To understand what is the difference between Flask and Django for web development, let’s compare them across several factors to consider Django or Flask which is better.
+To understand the difference between Flask and Django for web development, let’s compare them across several factors to consider whether Django or Flask is better.

 Aspect